Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Experiments

 We first verify the architecture's capacity to learn complex contact physics using a held-out test set from our simulation dataset.
 This controlled setting allows us to compare architectural choices without domain shift noise.
 We report the \textbf{F1 Score} for binary contact detection and the \textbf{Mean Squared Error (MSE)} for force vector regression.

-As shown in Table \ref{tab:sim_metrics}, our \textbf{Tactile-as-PointCloud} architecture trained with Focal Loss outperforms the CNN-based and the BCE Loss variants, confirming effect of preserving the 3D spatial structure of tactile markers and the importance of Focal Loss in estimating extrinsic contact with imbalanced distribution.
-NCF performs poorly likely due to its sensitivity to varying tool poses, which our method handles natively.
-It is noted that most methods have similar Force MSE results, likely due to the low tactile and contact fidelity in simulation.
+As shown in Table~\ref{tab:sim_metrics}, our \textbf{Tactile-as-PointCloud} architecture trained with Focal Loss achieves the best contact F1, supporting the importance of Focal Loss and preserving the 3D spatial structure of tactile markers under severe contact-class imbalance.
+NCF performs poorly, likely because its fixed-pose formulation is sensitive to varying in-hand tool poses.
+The Force MSE values are similar for several models in simulation, suggesting that force regression in the synthetic setting is less discriminative due to limited simulated tactile/contact fidelity.
+However, removing the contact probability head increases Force MSE, indicating that contact probability provides a useful spatial support signal for force regression.